 Introduction

-The A6ISR provides a snapshot of global progress in implementing Article 6 of the Paris Agreement, assessing the readiness of Parties to participate effectively in international carbon markets.
-Drawing on data from the Article 6 Implementation Partnership (A6IP) Center, through consultations, surveys, desk research, country partnerships, factsheets, and databases, the report delivers actionable insights for decision-makers.
+The A6ISR provides a snapshot of global progress in implementing Article 6 of the Paris Agreement, assessing the current readiness status of Parties to participate effectively in international carbon markets.
+Building on data from the first A6ISR coupled with additional analyses and information gathering, the second A6ISR continues to deliver actionable insights for decision-makers.
 It evaluates the strategies, challenges, and capacity-building efforts necessary for effective engagement, emphasizing the importance of international cooperation and technical support to accelerate implementation.
-The report presents an overview of Article 6 readiness across 90 Parties, examining policy frameworks, institutional arrangements, and legal structures.
-It also provides a detailed analysis of voluntary carbon market activities, highlighting their role in supporting Article 6 implementation and guiding decision-makers on how to leverage these mechanisms to enhance national climate ambitions and deliver sustainable development benefits.
-Additionally, the report offers trend analysis to support researchers and stakeholders in identifying emerging challenges and opportunities while showcasing the collaborative efforts of the A6IP Center and its partners to provide capacity-building and technical support to participating Parties.
+The report presents an overview of Article 6 readiness across 100 Parties, examining policy frameworks, institutional arrangements, and legal structures.
+It also provides a global analysis of voluntary carbon-market activities, highlighting their role in supporting Article 6 implementation and guiding decision-makers on how to leverage these mechanisms to enhance national climate ambitions and deliver sustainable development benefits.
+Additionally, the report highlights challenges and areas of support to empower the private sector to engage further with Article 6.